SagarGuttal/git_gitHub-/README.md

     * Finally sending all files from local to github repo -- git push -u origin main
     * Restore the files for untracking from github to stage -- git restore --staged "file name" -- git reset "file name"

+### If pushing to repo problem try this ----> git pull --rebase origin main then push ----> git push origin main

 ## Branch and Merge